 After some experiments, I found a trick to use the new Shared Libraries feature of Google Photos to transfer Google Photos data to another account.
 Although this feature is created to sync your Google Photos account with your significant other, but it can also be used to migrate data between your own accounts.

-In this post, I’ll get you through the complete process to transfer Google Photos data to another Google account using Shared Libraries feature.
+In this post, I’ll get you through the complete process to transfer Google Photos data to another Google account using the Shared Libraries feature.

 Transfer Google Photos To another account using Shared Libraries